Social networking/media

 Question:If you have a phone with texting capabilities, we encourage you to select option A. If you do not, options B or C are for you.

 A poll has been created using a free tool called polleverywhere.com.
 The question is "Would you consider the integration of cell phone technologies into your teaching?"
 There are three ways you can respond.
+My answer:

 First, the cost of cell phone service /subscription has not come down enough to expect that everyone has an active cell phone all the time.